 When I’m planning to travel to a new place, I appreciate browsing recommended itineraries detailing where to go and for how long.

 To this end, here is the full 12-day itinerary for our amazing Honeymoon in Belize.
-As always, click highlighted words to go to the more in-depth articles.
+As always, click highlighted words to go to the more in-depth articles or affiliates.
 Colin and I loved the combination of places and the timing we settled upon, and we think you will, too!

 Day 1: Belize City to San Pedro, Ambergris Caye

-We stayed at and loved The Phoenix Resort (click to check availability and rates), and to this day, it is our favorite hotel ever!
+We stayed at and loved (note: some hotel links in this post are affiliates, which provide a small commission at not extra cost to you) The Phoenix Resort (click to check availability and rates), and to this day, it is our favorite hotel ever!
 Just look at this photo from the balcony of our room.

 Day 2: Belize Snorkeling in Ambergris Caye